VHP4Safety/vhp4safety-docs/tutorials/qsprpred_app/qsprpred_tutorial.md

 ## References

- - <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">(preprint article about model for chemical-induced Parkinson's disease)</a>
+ - <a href="https://chemrxiv.org/engage/chemrxiv/article-details/6926d27065a54c2d4abc69f9" target="_blank">(preprint article about the models for chemical-induced Parkinson's disease)</a>
   - <a href="https://lindeschoenmaker.github.io/" target="_blank">(practice exercises)</a>